IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 4. Configure channel
 - On the queue manager console, view configuration of the just created channel.
 ![](./images/channel-view-config.png)
-- Under `Select a queue manager`, select the queue manager qm1.
-Under `Select an application channel` select the channel `DEV.APP.SVRCONN`.
-Under `Select a cipher specification` select `ANY_TLS12`.
 - Click `Edit` and select `SSL` on the left menu items.
 Under `SSL Cipher spec`, selection the option `ANY_TLS12`.
 Select `Optional` for `SSL Authentication`.

 `SSL Cipher spec` - specifies the encryption strength and function (CipherSpec).
 The CipherSpec must match at both ends of channel.
 The client and the queue manager.